WHD 2026.1 release notes

 -

-Not supported due to Next.js not listening on required localhost ports.
+Linux support: Linux is not supported because Next.js is not listening on required localhost ports.

 -

-Not supported for Sonoma, Sequoia, Tahoe flavors due to Next.js 21 incompatibility.
+macOS support: macOS is not supported for Sonoma, Sequoia, or Tahoe operating systems because of Next.js 21 incompatibility.

 -